-The mode of operation of the AD7453 is selected by controlling the logic state of the $\overline{\text{CS}}$ signal during a conversion.
+The mode of operation of the AD7451 and the AD7441 is selected by controlling the logic state of the \overline{CS} signal during a conversion.
 There are two possible modes of operation, normal mode and power-down mode.
-The point at which $\overline{\text{CS}}$ is pulled high after the conversion has been initiated determines whether the AD7453 will enter the power-down mode.
-Similarly, if already in power-down, $\overline{\text{CS}}$ controls whether the device will return to normal operation or remain in power-down.
+The point at which \overline{CS} is pulled high after the conversion has been initiated determines whether the AD7441/AD7451 will enter the power-down mode.
+Similarly, if already in power-down, \overline{CS} controls whether the devices will return to normal operation or remain in power-down.
 These modes of operation are designed to provide flexible power management options.
 These options can be chosen to optimize the power dissipation/throughput rate ratio for differing application requirements.